NewJerseyStyle/HRM-rnn-base/README.md

 * Then use the provided `arc_eval.ipynb` notebook to finalize and inspect your results.

 ## Notes

+### SRU Implementation Details

+ - **Architecture**: The SRU layers replace the transformer-based reasoning modules in the original HRM, potentially offering better sequential modeling for hierarchical reasoning tasks
+ - **Memory Efficiency**: SRU has lower memory requirements compared to self-attention mechanisms, enabling training on hardware with limited GPU memory
+ - **Performance**: While SRU may have different convergence characteristics compared to transformers, it maintains the core hierarchical reasoning capabilities

+### Hardware Compatibility

+ - **Optimizer Fallback**: Due to CUDA kernel compatibility issues, this version uses `adam-atan2-pytorch` (pure PyTorch) instead of the optimized CUDA version.
+This ensures broader hardware compatibility but may result in slightly slower optimization steps
+ - **Flash Attention Fallback**: If flash-attn is not available or incompatible, the code automatically falls back to standard PyTorch attention implementation
+ - **Mixed Precision**: Proper dtype casting ensures compatibility across different precision settings (float32, bfloat16)

+### Training Notes

  - Small-sample learning typically exhibits accuracy variance of around ±2 points.
  - For Sudoku-Extreme (1,000-example dataset), late-stage overfitting may cause numerical instability during training and Q-learning.
 It is advisable to use early stopping once the training accuracy approaches 100%.